DsSoft-Byte/VanillaDebianEssentials/README.md

 # Enable Panel and window border transparency!
 To get an effect like in the screenshot go to KDE Settings -> Workspace Behaviour -> Desktop Effects -> Untick "Background Contrast" and "Blur"
 Right Click the bottom dock panel go to edit mode, enable transparency!
 Done!
+(This applies for window title bars and the bottom panel, to get transparent dolphin view etc use kvantum.

 # Add yourself to the sudo group
 sudo usermod -aG sudo newuser